 The drinking water for Adair Village Water System is supplied by an intake on the Willamette River.
 This public water system serves approximately 650 citizens.
 The intake is located in the Marys River/Muddy Creek Watershed in the Upper Willamette Sub basin of the Willamette Basin.
 The drinking water intakes for the City of Philomath, City of Corvallis, and Pope & Talbot, Inc. public water systems are also located on the Willamette River or its tributaries upstream of the Adair Village intake.
 This assessment addressed the geographic area providing water to Adair Village's intake (Adair Village's portion of the drinking water protection area) between Adair Village's intake and the next upstream intakes for Philomath (on the Marys River) and Corvallis (on the Willamette River).
-The geographic area providing water to Adair Village's portion of the drinking water protection area) between Adair Village's intake (Adair Village's portion of the drinking water protection area) between Adair Village's intake (Adair Village's not the Willamette River).
-The geographic area providing water to Adair Village's intake (Adair Village's portion of the drinking water protection area) between Adair Village's portion of the drinking water protection area) between a set of 366 square miles.
+The geographic area providing water to Adair Village's intake (Adair Village's portion of the drinking water protection area) extends upstream approximately 424 miles in a southerly direction and encompasses a total area of 366 square miles.
 Included in this area are a number of tributaries to the main stem, including Marys River and its tributaries, Muddy Creek and Little Muddy Creek.
 The protection area within an 8-hour travel time from the intake extends approximately 14 miles upstream of the Adair Village intake.